cp-ibmcloud/checkpoint-iaas-mgmt-ibm-vpc/README.md

 # Check Point CloudGuard Security Management

 ## About
 This template will deploy a new Check Point security management server into an existing VPC environment.
 This deployment only requires one interface.
 See below for the prerequisites of this deployment type.
+Before logging into the web gui you must login via ssh key set the admin password by running, "set user admin password".

 ## Check Point Resources
 - Check Point knowledgebase article for IBM Cloud VPC deployments [SK170400](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk170400&partition=Basic&product=Security).